 If your gross profit margin is negative after the subsidies, then you might want to consider removing it.

 One simple way to check is to calculate using a profit margin calculator before setting the discount.

 Let’s take an example scenario:

 You’re selling t-shirts for RM19.90, with a cost of RM10 each.

 Initially, you’re working with a 49% gross margin and a RM9.90 profit for each sale.
 But say you’re offering a 50% discount and is now selling at RM9.95.
 All things considered, you might receive more orders but your true gross margin would be -0.5% and you’re losing RM0.05 for each sale.

 This is where having a smart POS system like StoreHub comes in handy.

 It allows you to manage and keep track of your stock, pricing, and promotions seamlessly, plus it lets you set up your very own online shop through StoreHub Ecommerce.

-And if you’re an F&B business, consider Beep Delivery, which currently charges 2% transaction fee compared to the average fee of 30 to 35% charged by other food delivery services.
+And if you’re an F&B business, consider Beep Delivery, which gives you a heavily subsidised commission fee rate compared to the up to 35% charged by major food delivery marketplaces.